 The cabin of the new Ford Bronco mimics the original model with a lot of familiar, retro-styled cues

 Inside, the 2021 Ford Bronco slightly mimics the original model with a lot of familiar, retro-styled cues.
 The SUV offers a few customization options along with a rubberised floor for easy cleaning.
 The top-spec trims of the car will get a 12-inch touchscreen infotainment display with Ford’s latest SYNC4 system.
 Mechanically, it’ll derive power from two EcoBoost turbocharged petrol mills.

 The all-new Ford Bronco directly rivals with the likes of Jeep Wrangler

-The SUV will get a 2.3-litre four-pot engine that produces 270bhp of peak power and a 2.7-litre V6 motor, which puts out the power output of 310bhp.
+The new Ford 2021 SUV will get a 2.3-litre four-pot engine that produces 270bhp of peak power and a 2.7-litre V6 motor, which puts out the power output of 310bhp.
 Transmission duties will be done by a 7-speed manual gearbox with a crawler gear or a 10-speed AT.
 The all-new Ford SUV will also be offered with two different 4WD systems, which includes a standard two-speed electronic shift-on-the-fly transfer case, and an optional advanced system with a two-speed electromechanical transfer case and an automatic, on-demand 4H option.
 The all-new Bronco will also feature Ford’s GOAT terrain management system, with up to seven different modes to select from.